 Images of staff and learners may be captured at appropriate times and as part of training activities.
 Consent of use of any images will be obtained in line with our image consent policy.

-Unless prior consent from parents/learners staff has been given, we shall not utilise such images for publication or communication to external sources.
+Unless prior consent from learners and staff has been given, we shall not utilise such images for publication or communication to external sources.

-It is our policy that external parties (including parents/ carers/ other learners) may not capture images of staff or learners during such activities without prior consent.
+It is our policy that external parties may not capture images of staff or learners during such activities without prior consent.